 - To modify the rules for automatic spellcheck, go to Options in the Change Spelling dialog.

-- Automatic spell-check is not supported if the text contains an effect.
+- Automatic spellcheck isn't supported if the text contains an effect.

-- Illustrator can check for spelling errors in a variety of languages based on the language you assign to words.
+- Illustrator can check for spelling errors in various languages based on the language you assign to words.
 To assign a language, select the text and use the Language menu on the Character panel to specify the language for the text.

-Illustrator uses Proximity language dictionaries for both spelling and hyphenation.
-Each dictionary contains hundreds of thousands of words with standard syllable breaks.
+Illustrator has features for checking both spelling and hyphenation.
+The dictionary contains hundreds of thousands of words with standard syllable breaks.
 You can assign a language to an entire document or apply a language to selected text.

 A. “Glockenspiel” in English B. “Glockenspiel” in Traditional German C. “Glockenspiel” in Reformed German

-All of these things make it possible for a French designer to design for a client in Korea and hand the job off to a partner in the United States without having to struggle with the text.
-All the U.S. designer needs to do is enable the correct language in the operating system, load the foreign‑language font, and continue the project.
+This makes it possible for a French designer to design for a client in Korea and hand the job off to a partner in the United States without struggling with the text.
+The U.S. designer can select the correct language in the operating system, load the foreign‑language font, and continue the project.

 Letters and numbers will not change when you move the file from one workstation to another.
 Adding a foreign language to a document doesn’t cause confusion, because foreign characters have their own designations that don’t interfere with the encoding from other languages in the same project.

-Because Windows and Macintosh operating systems now support Unicode, moving a file between the two platforms is easier.
-No longer will you need to proofread an Illustrator file just because you moved to it a Windows computer from a Macintosh computer or vice versa.
+Because Windows and macOS now support Unicode, moving a file between the two platforms is easier.
+No longer will you need to proofread an Illustrator file just because you moved to it a Windows computer from a Mac or vice versa.